Criterica Intelligence — production models trained on real court records, not synthetic data

 Jurisdiction-specific models, not generalist classifiers.

 General-purpose legal AI trains on pooled case data across hundreds of jurisdictions and expects a single model to generalize across venue, bench composition, and procedural history.
 The prediction error from that pooling is not recoverable.
 Jurisdictions differ structurally, not just in volume.
 A model trained on California commercial litigation will systematically mispredict outcomes in the Fifth Circuit or Northern Ireland.
 Criterica trains one model per jurisdiction per case type, narrow and deep, tuned on the actual caselaw of that venue.
-The fleet covers 26,563 production models across federal circuits, state appellate courts, and specialist tribunals.
+The fleet spans production models across federal circuits, state appellate courts, and specialist tribunals.
 No model is asked to generalize beyond the cases it was trained on, and that constraint is architecturally enforced, not advisory.

 TRAINING DATA